 All theses and dissertations must conform to the policies and procedures as set forth in these Guidelines and the most current University Catalog.
 If at any time you have a question regarding these policies and procedures, contact The Graduate School at firstname.lastname@example.org.

 In addition to the policies and procedures specified in the University Catalog, please note the following:

 Deadlines: It is the student’s responsibility to meet all deadlines established and posted by your College, The Graduate School, and Registrar's Office.
-Work with the chair of your thesis/dissertation committee as you near these deadlines to ensure their availability for reviewing and approving your manuscript.
+Work with the chair of your thesis/dissertation committee as you near these deadlines to ensure their availability for defending, reviewing and approving your manuscript.
 Deadlines are strictly enforced.

 - Know your rights!
 Be aware of author’s options when considering submitting a thesis/dissertation to third party publishing sources.
 Read through the Rights Management and Access Information and Electronic Thesis/Dissertation Submission Information.

 - Complete the Electronic Thesis/Dissertation Submission Form, which will include your release option, and submit the final PDF electronic copy of your thesis/dissertation to the Library for the Institutional Repository.
 If you want to learn additional information about Institutional Repository, please visit our blog!

 - Complete the Survey of Earned Doctorate form.
 Click to open the Survey of Earned Doctorates web site.
 Open the correct pdf form, fill it out, print it and submit it to email@example.com.